 By Jonathan Lemire, Zeke Miller, Jill Colvin and Will Weissert | Associated Press

-WASHINGTON — Democrat Joe Biden stood on the cusp of winning the presidency Friday night, three days after Election Day, as the long, exacting work of counting votes widened his lead over President Donald Trump in critical battleground states.
+WASHINGTON — Democrat Joe Biden was on the cusp of winning the presidency on Friday as he opened up narrow leads over President Donald Trump in the critical battlegrounds of Georgia and Pennsylvania.

-Trump stayed in the White House and out of sight, as more results trickled in and expanded Biden’s lead in must-win Pennsylvania.
-In the West Wing during the day, televisions remained tuned to the news amid trappings of normalcy, as reporters lined up for coronavirus tests and outdoor crews worked on the North Lawn on a mild, muggy fall day.
+Biden was at his home in Wilmington, Delaware, as the vote count continued and aides said he would address the nation in primetime.
+Trump remained in the White House residence as more results trickled in, expanding Biden’s lead in must-win Pennsylvania.
+In the West Wing, televisions remained tuned to the news amid trappings of normalcy, as reporters lined up for coronavirus tests and outdoor crews worked on the North Lawn on a mild, muggy fall day.

-Trump’s campaign on Friday was mostly quiet — a dramatic difference from the day before, when officials held a morning call projecting confidence and then a flurry of press conferences announcing litigation in key states.
-But it was touched once again by the coronavirus pandemic.
+Trump’s campaign, meanwhile, was quiet — a dramatic difference from the day before, when it held a morning conference call projecting confidence and held a flurry of hastily arranged press conferences announcing litigation in key states.

 With his pathway to reelection appearing to greatly narrow, Trump was testing how far he could go in using the trappings of presidential power to undermine confidence in the vote.

-On Thursday, he advanced unsupported accusations of voter fraud to falsely argue that his rival was trying to seize power.
-It was an extraordinary effort by a sitting American president to sow doubt about the democratic process.
+On Thursday, he advanced unsupported accusations of voter fraud to falsely argue that his rival was trying to seize power in an extraordinary effort by a sitting American president to sow doubt about the democratic process.

 “This is a case when they are trying to steal an election, they are trying to rig an election,” Trump said from the podium of the White House briefing room.